-In a bungalow, all rooms are on the ground floor on one level.
-Although bungalows have no upper floor or loft, this type of house offers a wide range of design options and interesting advantages for the residents:
+In a bungalow, all rooms are on one level.
+Without an upper floor or attic and without stairs, this type of house offers a wide range of design options and interesting advantages for the residents:

 - No loss of space due to a staircase